socialfoundations/lawma/README.md

 This is the primary code base for the project:

-*Lawma: The Power of Specizalization for Legal Tasks*

-*Ricardo Dominguez-Olmedo and Vedant Nanda and Rediet Abebe and Stefan Bechtold and Christoph Engel and Jens Frankenreiter and Krishna Gummadi and Moritz Hardt and Michael Livermore*
+*Lawma: The Power of Specizalization for Legal Tasks.
+Ricardo Dominguez-Olmedo and Vedant Nanda and Rediet Abebe and Stefan Bechtold and Christoph Engel and Jens Frankenreiter and Krishna Gummadi and Moritz Hardt and Michael Livermore.
+2024*

-*2024*

 To reproduce the results of the paper, take the following steps: